+Anticipated progress = 3 levels by end of year 9

 Level

 Exceptional work 8

-7

-Year 9 levels 6
+Year 9 levels 7

+6

-Year 7 levels Year 8 levels fear 9 levels 5
+Year 7 levels Year 8 levels 5

 4

 3

 2

 1

-ofessional judgeme nt.
-Awarded in a similar cent of a national cohort l way to a grade 9 at GCSE number of pupils per year (infrequently).
-Sho
+Work of exceptional standard = top few percent of a national cohort but based on teacher's professional judgement.
+Awarded in a similar way to a grade 9 at GCSE (infrequently).
+Should be reserved for a small number of pupils per year